manwaring/lambda-wrapper/README.md

 ### Rationale and motivation

 AWS Lambda supports a wide variety of event triggers, each with unique payloads and expected response objects.
 The Lambda method signature, however, only provides a raw event object and has no included mechanisms for simplifying payload parsing or response object creation.
-For example, API Gateway events include only the raw request body, leaving it up to developers to implement parsing themselves.
-Similarly, the developer is responsible for creating a response object which includes the correct HTTP status code and headers.
+For example API Gateway events include only the raw request body, leaving it up to developers to implement parsing themselves.
+Similarly the developer is responsible for creating a response object which includes the correct HTTP status code and headers.
 This library exposes helpful abstractions like parsed HTTP bodies based on content-type headers, and success functions which create response objects with the correct status codes and headers for returning to API Gateway.

 _Feedback is much appreciated!
 If you have an idea for how this library can be improved (or just a complaint/criticism) then [please open an issue](https://github.com/manwaring/lambda-wrapper/issues/new)._